Tax rates and payment

 To calculate the taxable amount the percentage used to calculate car benefit is applied to a standard figure of

-If fuel is provided as well, an additional £550 is charged.
-If private use is restricted to home-to-work travel, there is no
+If fuel is provided as well, an additional £564 is charged.
+If private use of a van is restricted to home-to-work travel, there is no

-Loans of money that exceed £5,000 are charged on the excess of the official
+Loans of money that exceed £5,000 at any point in the tax year are charged on the excess of the official

 rate (4% since 2010/11) over any interest actually paid by the employee to the employer.